Latha-G/Javascript-Challenge/README.md

 - - -

-### Bonus-PlusFinal : Update dropdowns to all input filds
+### Bonus-Final : Update dropdowns to all input filds

 * Update dropdown menu of all input fields as you enter a value in one input.